legertom/ai-vercel-example/README.md

 Check out the live demo here: [Live Demo Link](#) Explore the app with a guest account or sign up for a full experience.

+## Update the Page Colors
+To change the assisant colors edit settings on the page.tsx file in the assistant folder.

 ## Code Examples
 To get started with our API, include the following code snippet in your project:
 ```javascript